 Denis P. Beveridge Math Center

-The Denis P. Beveridge is staffed by math faculty and professionals available to answer questions, help with homework problems, work an example and/or guide students to additional resources such as tutorials, worksheets and software.
+The Denis P. Beveridge Math Center is staffed by math faculty and professionals available to answer questions, help with homework problems, work an example and/or guide students to additional resources such as tutorials, worksheets and software.
 Appointments are not necessary.
-For additional information and hours of operation, call 217-786-2396.

 Academic Success Professionals

 Study support is available in most subject areas.
 Students learn more efficient ways to take notes, manage their time, read textbooks, review, think critically and take tests.
-Highly qualified and experienced professionals assess individual learning styles and provides guidance on using these styles to achieve success.
-Call 217-786-2396 for further information or to schedule an appointment.
+Highly qualified and experienced professionals assess individual learning styles and provide guidance on using these styles to achieve success.
+Contact the Center for Academic Success for further information or to schedule an appointment.

-Staffed by full-time composition faculty and part-time professionals, the writing center provides students with individual assistance in any class.
-In addition, help is available on important correspondence, scholarship or university applications and resumés.
+Staffed by full-time composition faculty and part-time professionals, the LLCC Writing Center provides students with individual assistance in any class.
+In addition, help is available on important correspondence, scholarship or university applications and résumés.
 The center also provides part of the grammar component of study in the EGL 099 classes.
 For more information or to make an appointment, call 217-786-2341.

 Peer Tutoring Services

 Highly trained peer tutors are available to assist students with most LLCC courses.
 Tutoring is provided at no charge to the student.
-Call 217-786-2396 for more information.
+Contact the Center for Academic Success for further information or to schedule an appointment.

-Successful students are trained to lead study groups for courses which are historically difficult at LLCC.
-Call 217-786-2396 to inquire if a supplemental instruction study group exists for your class.
+Successful students are trained to lead study groups for courses that are historically difficult at LLCC.
+Contact the Center for Academic Success to inquire if a supplemental instruction study group exists for your class.

 A change machine is located in the student union.
 The change machine accepts $1 and $5 bills.

-LLCC Student Life hosts various club and vendor days each fall and spring.
+LLCC Student Life typically hosts various club and vendor days each fall and spring.
 Clubs, organizations, campus offices and community organizations set up displays and distribute information to students interested in getting involved on campus and in the community.
-For information about upcoming club and vendor days, contact Student Life at 217-786-2241 or go to www.llcc.edu/studentlife.
+For information about upcoming club and vendor days, contact Student Life at 217-786-2241 or email@example.com

 See Emergencies and School Closings.